CubertCoin/cubertcoin/README.md

-Cubert Coin
+# Cubert Coin

-Proof of Burnout
+## Proof of Burnout

+Cubert created this coin during a meeting that should have been an email.

+Nobody noticed.

 The first cryptocurrency built for Corporate Survivors.

-Cubert represents millions of professionals surviving meetings, spreadsheets, KPIs, deadlines, and performance reviews.
+Millions of professionals survive meetings, spreadsheets, KPIs, deadlines, and performance reviews every day.

+Cubert is one of them.

-Mission
+## Mission

 Build the largest community of Corporate Survivors on the internet.

-Core Documents
+## Core Documents

-Brand Book
+- Brand Book
-Employee Handbook
+- Employee Handbook
-Roadmap
+- Roadmap

-Official Channels
+## Official Channels

-X / Twitter (Coming Soon)
+- X / Twitter (Coming Soon)
-Discord
+- Discord
-Telegram (Coming Soon)
+- Telegram (Coming Soon)

-Slogan
+## Slogan

 Another Meeting.
 Another Token.

+---

-Corporate Disclaimer
+## Corporate Disclaimer

 Cubert Coin is a community-driven project focused on corporate culture, humor, and shared workplace experiences.